cwnga/Twitter/README.md

 [(Twitter OAuth 1.0a Walkthrough)](https://vimeo.com/107373841)[swift](https://vimeo.com/107295686)This walkthrough takes you through the OAuth 1.0a authentication flow.
 At the end of this video, you'll be able to download tweets.
 [User Persistence and Session Events](https://vimeo.com/107378059)

-(User Persistence and Session Events)[https://vimeo.com/107378059] ((Swift))[https://vimeo.com/107319225].
+[(User Persistence and Session Events)](https://vimeo.com/107378059) [(Swift)](https://vimeo.com/107319225).
 This walkthrough shows you a pattern for saving the current user as well as firing and handling session events like signing in and signing out.